Casres/Regex_Tutorial/gist-template.md

 Symbol  | Description
 ------------- | -------------
-i  | Ignore Casing is a Boolean and initially is set to true.
+i  | __Ignore Casing__ is a Boolean and initially is set to true.
 If the ```i``` flag is used, then it becomes false.
-The ```i``` flag indicates that case should be ignored while attempting a match in a string. g  | Global Search serves to make an expression look for all its matches, rather than stopping at the first one.
-By default, when a regex engine finds the first match for a given pattern in a given test string, it terminates right at that point without looking any further. s  | Content Cell m  | Content Cell y  | Content Cell u  | Content Cell
+The ```i``` flag indicates that case should be ignored while attempting a match in a string. g  | __Global Search__ serves to make an expression look for all its matches, rather than stopping at the first one.
+By default, when a regex engine finds the first match for a given pattern in a given test string, it terminates right at that point without looking any further. s  | __Dot all__ (the wildcard) matches all possible characters.
+By default, the dot character in a regular expression matches everything, but newline characters.
+To get it to match newline characters as well, we are given the s flag. the 's' is an abbreviation for __*single-line mode*__. m  | Content Cell y  | Content Cell u  | Content Cell